-Morabito Consultants said roof repairs were under way at the time of the collapse but concrete restoration had not started.
+Morabito Consultants said on Saturday that roof repairs were under way at the time of the collapse but concrete restoration had not yet started.

 "We are deeply troubled by this building collapse and are working closely with the investigating authorities to understand why the structure failed," the firm said.